RylinnM/HyperDrive/README.md

 # HyperDrive
-More effiecient HPO tuning approaches for DL-SCA.
+More efficient HPO tuning approaches for DL-SCA.

+This repo will be updated in the coming weeks.